JibbSmart/JoyShockMapper/README.md

 When using the ```MOUSE_AREA``` stick mode, the stick value directly sets the mouse position.
 So moving the stick rightward gradually all the way to the edge will move the cursor at the same speed for a number of pixel equal to the value of ```MOUSE_RING_RADIUS``` ; and moving the stick back to the middle will move the cursor back again to where it started.
 Contrary to the previous mode, this mode can operate in conjunction with other mouse inputs, such as gyro.

 When using stick mode ```NO_MOUSE```, JSM will use the stick's UP DOWN LEFT and RIGHT bindings in a cross gate layout.
 There is a small square deadzone to ignore very small stick moves.

+Finally, ```SCROLL_WHEEL``` while turn the stick into a rotating scroll wheel.
+Left bindings are pulsed by rotating counter-clockwise and right bindings are pulsed by rotating clockwise.
+The setting SCROLL_SENS allows you to change the amount of degrees you need to perform to trigger a pulse.
+Unlike other sensitivity parameters, a higher value is lower sensitivity.

 ```
 # Left stick moves